Fitness Trainer Kathryn Freeman Flaunts Chiseled Physique In Tiny Red Bikini Top & Booty Shorts

-Fitness trainer Kathryn Freeman took to popular social media platform Instagram on Monday, April 6, to post a video of herself cooking up some chicken on the grill while dressed in a skimpy outfit that flaunted her gym-honed physique.
+Fitness trainer Kathryn Freeman took to Instagram on Monday to post a video of herself cooking up some chicken on the grill while dressed in a skimpy outfit that flaunted her gym-honed physique.

 In the video, the celebrity trainer wears a matching red bikini top and shorts outfit.
 The halter-style top includes a tie across the middle that secures the model’s chest, showing off her cleavage and leaving plenty of skin exposed.
 Her followers get an eyeful of her sculpted arms and toned tummy.
 The high-waisted shorts are made of a stretchy material that clings to Kathryn’s curves and end just below her ample backside, showing off her muscular legs.